 Dr Annette Burns is Loneliness Interventions Officer at the Institute of Public Health, involved in several loneliness projects relating to older adulthood, as well as ELSIE.

-Emma presented our protocol for a scoping review of the literature on loneliness in emerging adulthood at the Division of Health Psychology, Psychology, Health, and Medicine Conference.
+Emma presented our protocol for a scoping review of the literature on loneliness in emerging adulthood at the Division of Health Psychology, Psychology, Health and Medicine Conference in May 2021.

 The protocol is under review in Systematic Reviews; find it here.